intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 between the IAB, RSOC, and RSE have proved unwieldy and somewhat opaque.
 To overcome some of these issues, this document dispenses with the RSOC.
-References to the RSOC in documents such as {{RFC8730}} are obsolete because this document does away with the RSOC.
+References to the RSOC in documents such as {{RFC8730}} are obsolete because this document disbands the RSOC.

 ## RFC Series Advisory Group (RSAG)

 Version 1 of the RFC Editor Model {{RFC5620}} specified the existence of the RFC Series Advisory Group (RSAG), which was no longer specified in version 2 of the Model.
-For the avoidance of doubt, this document affirms that the RSAG is obsolete and its charter is no longer in force.
+For the avoidance of doubt, this document affirms that the RSAG has been disbanded.

 ## Editorial Stream